MarcinOrlowski/process-dotenv/README.md

 ## Troubleshoting ##

 Please remember that certain, especially generic key names can already be set up by your shell or system.
-For example, on key `USER` that holds id of currently logged in user or `HOME` that points to home directory of said user are variables already set.
-You can list all of them with `printenv` or `export` to ensure none of your keys matches.
+For example `USER` is usually present and holds id of currently logged in user,`HOME` points to home directory of said user are variables already set, etc. You can list all of them with `printenv` or `export` to ensure none of your keys matches, but it is good habit to be more creative and avoid such short and potentially conflicting names.

-Simple test to see if your `.env.dist` uses such "risky" keys is to simply run `process-dotenv` without any substitution and then diff result file with dist file:
+Simple test to see if your `.env.dist` uses such "risky" keys is to run `process-dotenv` without any own substitution provided and diff result file with dist file:

-    $ vendor/bin/process-dotenv .env.dist | diff .env
+    $ vendor/bin/process-dotenv .env.dist | diff .env.dist

-If you got "conflicts" then you can either change your keys or at least substitute that key via command line arguments to ensure system's values won't pollute your resulting `.env`:
+If you got conflicts then you can either change your keys or at least substitute that key via command line arguments to ensure system's values won't pollute your resulting `.env`:

     $ vendor/bin/process-dotenv .env.dist USER= HOME= > .env

+but this is pretty error prone and is not recommended.

 **NOTE:** in case you use conflicting key (i.e. `USER`) but you want it to keep the value set in `.env.dist` you currently must pass it as command like pair. `process-dotenv`